MaxKiv/glorified_gantry/readme.md

 # TODO

+- Statusword feedback bit 10: target reached is parsed twice, move to a single location

+- make function that checks sdo transaction success

 - Give every motor a String name, derive it from node_id by default

-- Fuzz test orchestrator state transitions, this can be done in isolation without CAN, easy wins

 - Parse R/TPDO mapping at configuration time or encode into type system. current hardcode setup is brittle